tonyxiao/openSDKs/README.md

 ### Why would I want to use this instead of the native SDK provided by each API vendor?

-I mean did you read the [why](#why) section?
+I mean did you read the [why](#why) section? 😅

-TODO(chatGPT)

-Ok more seriously, it's easier to answer the reverse question.
-And here's a list of reasons for "when should I use the native SDK provided by API vendor instead of the standardized OpenSDKs".
+Ok more seriously, it's easier to answer the reverse question - "when should I use the native SDK provided by API vendor instead of the standardized OpenSDKs"?

 - You only work with a single api and therefore don't need to care about infrastructure consistency across them

-- You prefer to not know about HTTP or a different call style (e.g. `stripe.customers.list()` )
+- You prefer a different call style (e.g. `stripe.customers.list()`  vs. `stripe.GET('/customers')` )
 - You need features that are not yet supported by OpenSDKs
-  - Examples of this include streaming responses, or converting ISO date strings into `Date` objects
+  - Examples of this include streaming responses, or support for converting JSON into non-JSON values (e.g. ISO date strings to/from `Date` objects)
   - Please do open a github issues though so we can prioiritize those based on demand.
-- You want your life to be difficult (sorry did I say I was going to be serious? 🧐)
+- You want your life to be difficult (sorry did I say I was going to be serious? 🙊)

-It's worth noting that the best APIs already generate SDKs from OpenAPI specs (e.g. Github, Slack, OpenAI) so an OpenSDK would therefore give you the exact same set of typesafe endpoints as custom SDK, just in a consistent, zero-learning curve kind of way.
+It's worth noting that the best APIs already generate SDKs from OpenAPI specs (e.g. Github, Slack, OpenAI) so an OpenSDK would therefore give you the exact same set of typesafe endpoints as custom SDK, just in more a consistent and extensible way.

-### Should I use this for our internal / private API?
+### This looks great.
+Can I use this for our internal / private API?

- (Yes if you have RESTful API.
-In the future we might support other non-REST protocols like GraphQL or json-rpc)

-TODO(chatGPT)
+Yes as long as you have a RESTful API.
+OpenSDKs works best if your API already produces an OpenAPI spec, otherwise you can always polyfill one (we have many examples of this, e.g. [sdk-apollo](./sdks/sdk-apollo)).

+If you already use tech such as GraphQL / trpc / grpc / direct db access in React server component that comes with type safety out of the box, then OpenSDKs would not be necessary.

+There are other protocols that don't have inherent type safety such as json-rpc that could benefit from OpenSDKs.
+We are looking to support those too, please open an issue to let us know your use case.

 ### I don't like types, should I still use OpenSDKs?

-🤷 I feel bad for you, but I you can still use this library from JS.
-You can still benefit from links and pre-packaged SDKs that expose additional functionalities on top of api calls.
-For example, see the `getAll` method `sdk-qbo/index.ts` that returns an `AsyncIterator` that uses Quickbooks' custom query language to paginate through all entities of a given type.
+🤷 I feel bad for you, but you can still use this library from JS.
+You will still benefit from the extensibility provided by links and pre-packaged SDKs that expose additional functionalities on top of api calls.
+For example, see the `getAll` method  inside [sdk-qbo](./sdks/sdk-qbo) that returns an `AsyncIterator` that uses Quickbooks' custom query language to paginate through all entities of a given type.

-TODO(chatGPT)

 ### What do you plan to work on next?